simple-java-mail/smtp-connection-pool/README.md

 This library builds on top of [clustered-object-pool](https://github.com/bbottema/clustered-object-pool).

-**Note:** This library doesn't configure a mail `Session` instances: it only manages the connection you can make with them.
+**Note:** This library doesn't configure mail `Session` instances itself: it only manages the connection you can make with them.
 This library leaves it up to the user on how the connection behaves (to which server, proxy, SSL, TLS, session / connection timeouts etc).
 You should use [Simple Java Mail](https://github.com/bbottema/simple-java-mail) if you want a complete solution to sending emails (it uses SMTP Connection Pool).

 #### possible approaches